fashion glossary

 ready-to-wear

 Ready-to-wear refers to clothing that is mass-produced and available for purchase in stores.
-Ready-to-wear clothing is generally less expensive than haute couture and more accessible to the general public.
+Ready-to-wear clothing is less expensive than haute couture and more accessible to the general public.

 Fast Fashion